Funded project – Melbourne's first zero waste food upcycling hub

 Funding amount: $500,000

-Establishing a food processing hub in the South Werribee growing district, this Victorian-first facility will upcycle surplus vegetables and by-products into value-added foods and ingredients.
-This will help local growers achieve 100% crop utilisation, while minimising food waste on farms, pack-houses and in food manufacturing.
+A Victorian-first food processing hub in the South Werribee growing district that upcycles surplus vegetables and by-products into value-added foods and ingredients.
+They are also helping local growers use 100% of their crop while minimising food waste on farms, in pack-houses, and during food manufacturing.

 Victoria Regional BSF Food waste Werribee Crops